DevDeNiro/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Creating the notification feature :
-To create the notification feature, i run ```docker compose up``` to started the frontend and backend Then, i document the notification endpoint for the OpenAI Document by adding an endpoint for the notification feateares
+To create the notification feature, i run ```docker compose up``` to started the frontend and backend Then, i document the notification endpoint for the OpenAI Document by adding an endpoint for the notification features.

-### Flask backend endpoint for the OpenAI Document :
+## Flask backend endpoint for the OpenAI Document :

 I added a new path on the ```openapi-3.0.yml``` for the notification feature like this :